mid-lab-kaist/mid-lab-kaist.github.io/_posts/2016-06-16-RatChair_at_SIGGRAPH.md

 picture: ratchair.jpg
 ---

-<a href = "../../../../projects/ratchair/">RatChair</a>, a project by our undergraduate student Tanya, got accepted to SIGGRAPH 2016 Emerging Technologies.
+<a href = "../../../../projects/ratchair/">RatChair</a>, an ongoing project in our lab, got accepted to SIGGRAPH 2016 Emerging Technologies.
 RatChair is a strategy for displacing big objects by attaching relatively small vibration sources.

 MyDesignLab will be showcasing the project at SIGGRAPH in Anaheim, California.
 SIGGRAPH 2016 Emerging Technologies is a showcase for state of the art human-computer interaction projects from a variety of different sub-disciplines.